mpkelly/react-tree/README.md

 * [ ] Keyboard support and better a11y
 * [ ] Performance testing and optimisation

-I wrote this for [Journal](https://github.com/mpkelly/Journal), another side-project of mine, and didn't immediately add the last three features but they will be added once I have relaunched Journal this month.
+I wrote this for [Journal](https://github.com/mpkelly/Journal), another side-project of mine, and didn't immediately add the last gew features but they will be added once I have relaunched Journal this month.

 ### Basic concepts